HIV Stigma Resurfaces on Queer Dating Apps

-After the outbreak of the AIDS epidemic in the 1980s, LGBT advocates were on the hunt for a preventative drug.
+Following the breakout of the AIDS epidemic in the 1980s, LGBT advocates were on the hunt for a preventative drug.
 It wasn’t until 2012 that hope would arrive.

 Biopharmaceutical drug maker Gilead Sciences introduced the first and to date most-prescribed PreEp: Truvada.
 The drug reduced HIV diagnoses among high-risk groups, including men who have sex with men.
 That year, the stigma against PrEP came almost simultaneously.
 The term, “Truvada Whores” emerged from a Huffington Post op-ed by journalist David Duran, referring to HIV-negative users who had been prescribed the pill and were presumably engaging in unprotected sex.